astroumd/lmtoy/docs/webrun.md

-The work results for this PID will be in $WORK_LMT/$PID, but is available to the PI at https://taps.lmtgtm.org/lmtslr/$PID (a PI password is needed until tge data is public).
+The work results for this PID will be in $WORK_LMT/$PID, but is available to the PI at https://taps.lmtgtm.org/lmtslr/$PID (a PI password is needed until the data is public).

-The PI webrun will essentially do the same thing, but in a new hierarchy for just that PID, and underneath a new $WORK_LMT/$PID/session/ tree, as summarized below.
+The PI webrun will essentially do the same thing, but in a new hierarchy for just that single PID, and underneath a new $WORK_LMT/$PID/session/ tree, as summarized below.

 Important and still missing is a mechanism that will have each tier (run1a, run1b, run2a etc.) wait